 "I Am, You Are, He/She Is" Song - Present Simple "To Be" Lesson - Rockin English (Grammar) Llama Llama Misses Mama, Anna Dewdney - 9780670061983.
 Free music, free books, free games, free poems and free puzzles that help teach children how to read and improve reading comprehension.
 Toddler & Preschool Kids Educational Story books | Lil' Fingers Storybooks.
 Kids' Corner - Featuring the Stories of Beatrix Potter (and more!)
 Decodable passages - FreeReading.
 From FreeReading Decodable passages are short stories that can be read by a student who knows: How to sound out regular words, and The 30 irregular words taught in the Irregular Word sequence.

 Contact me if you have some preschool lesson plans that you'd like me to add to this preschool theme!
 You can either scroll down through this page to see each of the Nursery Rhymes or click each link below to go to the specific Nursery Rhyme Activities section for each rhyme.
 Looking For a Fairy Tales Theme?
 Baa Baa Black Sheep Nursery Rhyme Activities Baa, baa, black sheep, Have you any wool?
 Yes sir, yes sir, Three bags full; One for my master And one for the dame, And one for the little boy Who lives down the lane.
 Cotton Ball Painting Materials Needed: black paint, white contruction paper, cotton balls, pincher clothes pins, googly eyes, glue The children use the clothes pins to hold the cotton balls.

 Reading fluency activities build reading fluency which leads to improved comprehension skills.
 Reading strategies to help fluency include practice reading Dolch words in sentences until they can be read smoothly without stopping or hesitating.
 Stopping and hesitating impede reading flow which adversely affects comprehension.
 In order for my students to get the practice they needed for developing reading fluency, I wrote Dolch art paragraphs for repeated reading.
 The paragraphs include Dolch words and are intended to be read, then illustrated.
 By incorporating art activities in the classroom, the right brain is engaged, making it more likely that right-brained children (who are often left-handed) are able to enter into the learning.

+I wrote the paragraphs about things I felt would be in the context of second graders.
+Dolch Art Paragraphs There are many poetry collections which may be used for choral reading.
+You do this all the time - have kids take turns reading out loud to each other.
+Top 10 Tips for Building Fluent Readers + Link Up!
+We have all heard about the shift that happens, usually between second and third grade, when students (should) go from learning to read to reading to learn.
 Unfortunately, for some students, their ability to read to learn is stifled by their inability to read fluently.
 Even for those kids who can read at an average pace, the faster and more accurately they can read and decode, the more effectively they can comprehend.
 When I taught third grade, and now as an interventionist, the importance of fluency is empathized more than ever (and has definitely met some critics).
 I know that fluency is NOT the end-all, be-all, but a lot of research proves that it is important, and a lot of schools are trending toward fluency being a high priority.

 I have compiled a list of some of the resources and strategies I have used when teaching in the regular education classroom and as an interventionist.
 1. I know what you’re thinking—this is obvious.
 2. 3.
 4. 5.
-6. 2-3Fluency_3.pdf.
+6. 7.
+Day 1 of new passage ONLY: Every Day: 8.
+2-3Fluency_3.pdf.
 Put Reading First -- K-3 (fluency) Fluency instruction Fluency is the ability to read a text accurately and quickly.
 When fluent readers read silently, they recognize words automatically.